Do You Believe These Myths About Bankruptcy?

 Myth: You Can Intentionally Run Up Debt, Then Declare Bankruptcy

 There’s a popular myth that you can intentionally run up high-limit credit cards, then immediately move to declare bankruptcy so you don’t have to pay.
 This is not true.
-A spending spree, followed by a bankruptcy declaration, is considered fraud.
+Declaring bankruptcy immediately after a spending spree is fraudulent.
 Any debts incurred fraudulently are not dischargeable in bankruptcy.

 Myth: Bankruptcy is the Only Way to Get Out of Credit Card Debt